mox692/tokio/proposal.en.md

 **Defining a dedicated File object for io_uring**

 Instead of replacing the I/O backend, we could provide a new File object dedicated to io_uring.
 This approach would require users to explicitly replace the File object, which is not ideal.
 Furthermore, it would necessitate maintaining a Linux-specific type.

+**Creating a Tokio task that polls uring tasks**

+This is the strategy that tokio-uring uses.
+However, unlike tokio-uring, this proposal has direct access to the Tokio runtime driver, so there's no need to create a dedicated task for that purpose.

 # Prior art